bharadwajyarlagadda/Finance_Data/README.md

 --> <b>Yahoo/get_calls_and_puts.py</b> - This class helps in retrieving the calls and puts from the url which we get from calls_and_puts_url_construct class. <br/>
 --> <b>Yahoo/stock_symbol_summary.py</b> - This class helps in retrieving the summary content from the url which we get from url_construct class. <br/>
 --> <b>Yahoo/url_construct.py</b> - This class helps in constructing the NASDAQ url and also the stock symbols urls. <br/>
+--> Memory management is done in the entire package. <br/>